TheSledgeHammer/radiant-spectral-joules/README.md

 Source for an unreleased Minecraft Mod.

-The mode idea is based around the use of the Electromagentic Spectrum & Electromagentic Radiation to produce energy and drive various machines.
+The mode idea is based around the use of the Electromagentic Spectrum & Electromagentic Radiation to produce energy and phase transition of matter.

 It consists of two energy types Radiant Joules & Spectral Joules.